 Grace is about 14 yrs old.
 I’ve had her for the past 6 years, so almost half of her life at this point.

-This is amazing to me because she arrived at the Animal Rescue of New England as a dog that was in need of a lot of attention.
-She was initially categorized as a ‘Katrina’ dog that lost her owners during that storm 7 years ago this week.
-The closest to reality that is now known or believed, is that Grace was a resident of the Humane Society in Newark, NJ and was used as a bait dog in a fighting ring in East Orange, NJ before she was rescued.
-Grace ended up in the ‘ring’ after the death of an elderly owner (at least that’s what she has shared with the animal communicator that she visited last year). 🙂
+This is amazing to me because she arrived at the Animal Rescue of New England as a dog in need of a lot of attention.
+She was initially categorized as a ‘Katrina’ dog who lost her owners during that storm 7 years ago this week.
+The closest to reality now (or believed), is that Grace was a resident of the Humane Society in Newark, NJ and was used as a bait dog in a fighting ring in East Orange, NJ before she was rescued.
+Grace ended up in the ‘ring’ after the death of an elderly owner (at least that’s what she has shared with the animal communicator whom she visited last year). 🙂

-She arrived at the shelter with puppies (7 according to her records that noted – “Do not PTS” – PTS=Put to Sleep).
-She also had more puppies at the shelter (according to some stories/records).
-I don’t like to think about this part of Grace’s life, but I do acknowledge it – and appreciate the team at the NJ shelter that continuously “checked” her out and brought her back in each time ‘her time was up.’
-That said, she definitely deserved to be where she ended up for the 2nd half of her life – especially as I look at her tired, old, aging body, covered with scars from her face to some of her feet, as she rests so contently on the front porch this summer .
+She arrived at the shelter with puppies (Seven according to her records that noted – “Do not PTS” – PTS = Put to Sleep).
+She also had more puppies at the shelter.
+I don’t like to think about this part of Grace’s life, but I know I have to acknowledge it – and appreciate the team at the NJ shelter that continuously “checked” her out and brought her back in each time ‘her time was up.’
+That said, she definitely deserved to be where she ended up for the second half of her life – especially as I look at her tired, old, aging body, covered with scars stretching from her face to some of her paws, as she rests so contently on the front porch this summer .

 YES!
-I admit that she is spoiled and she is definitely the “Porch Dog”.
+I admit -she is spoiled and she is definitely the “Porch Dog”.
 She is out there by 7am and won’t come back into the house until after dark (which seems to get earlier each day as we wind down the summer of 2012.)